kyamagu/mexopencv/README.markdown

 mexopencv
 =========

-Collection and a development kit of matlab mex functions for OpenCV library
+Collection and a development kit of MATLAB MEX functions for OpenCV library

-The package provides matlab mex functions that interface a hundred of OpenCV APIs.
-Also the package contains C++ class that converts between Matlab's native data type and OpenCV data types.
-The package is suitable for fast prototyping of OpenCV application in Matlab, use of OpenCV as an external toolbox in Matlab, and development of a custom mex function.
+The package provides MATLAB MEX functions that interface a hundred of OpenCV APIs.
+Also the package contains C++ class that converts between MATLAB's native data type and OpenCV data types.
+The package is suitable for fast prototyping of OpenCV application in MATLAB, use of OpenCV as an external toolbox in MATLAB, and development of a custom MEX function.

 Contents
 ========